TianheWu/Paper-Writing-Sentence/README.md

 - A straightforward solution is to
 - However, accurate estimation of k is impossible.
 As the inverse problem is ill-posed, there exists multiple candidates of k for a single input.
 - The above phenomenon illustrates that the estimation error of k will be significantly magnified by the SR model, resulting in unnatural output images.
 - Figure 8 shows the SISR results on real world image from the Historic dataset.
-For comparison, the A+ [31] and CARN [2] are used as the representative SR methods with bicubic downsampling, and ZSSR [27] is used as the representative blind SR method.
+For comparison, the A+ [31] and CARN [2] are used as the representative SR methods with bicubic downsampling, and ZSSR [27] is used as the representative blind SR method.
+- Although defined as blind SR problem, our method focuses on a limited variety of kernels and noise.
+But the kernel estimated according to our assumptions can handle most of the real world images.

 ### Words
 - interference (干涉 n.)